depth23/depth23.github.io/README.md

 ###Purpose
 -------------------------------------------
-The problem this solves is it creates an all in one place to get inspiration from classic literature, acts as a portal to information about authors and creates access to purchasing of the books.
+The problem this solves is it creates an all in one place to get inspiration from classic literature, acts as a portal to information about authors and creates access to purchasing of books of interest.

 ### User Experience
 -------------------------------------------